Canadian auto industry’s future is hazy, Conference Board says

 On the brand side of things, as opposed to manufacturers, things change up a bit.
 Subaru remains No. 1, while Ford remains in second, albeit with a slight drop to 66.7 percent.
 Mercedes-Benz pops up into third spot with 65.1 per cent loyalty while Toyota drops to fourth spot with 63.5 per cent.
 Kia jumps to fifth spot with 63.2 per cent, while not a single FCA brand appears in the top ten.

 Things get really unpredictable when we look at which specific vehicle’s owners are the most loyal.
-Owners of the iconic Range Rover, long a favourite of the British gentry, are the most likely to replace their vehicle with a newer model of the same vehicle.
-Just under half of all Range Rover buyers, 48.2 per cent have stayed with that model.
+Owners of the iconic Range Rover, long a favorite of the British gentry, are the most likely to replace their vehicle with a newer model of the same vehicle.
+Just under half of all Range Rover buyers, 48.2 percent have stayed with that model.
 The Mercedes-Benz S class comes second, followed by the Lincoln MKZ.
 Not quite a passenger vehicle per se, the Mercedes-Benz 2500 Sprinter Van comes fourth, while the Nissan Leaf electric car rounds out the top five.

 Want your oil changed?